core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 |              Dst: C_ADDR:C_PORT   |                      |          |
 |                                   |                      |          |
 ~~~~~~~~~~~
-{: #workflow-example-reverse-2 title="Workflow example with a reverse-proxy standing in for both the whole group of servers and each individual server.
-This requires the proxy to have one pair (IP address, port number) for each group and one for each origin server."}
+{: #workflow-example-reverse-2 title="Workflow Example With a Reverse-Proxy Standing in for Both the Whole Group of Servers and Each Individual Server.
+This Requires the Proxy to Have One Pair (IP Address, Port Number) for Each Group and One for Each Origin Server."}

 ## Example 3  ## {#sec-reverse-proxies-examples-ex3}

 The example shown in {{workflow-example-reverse-3}} builds on the example in {{sec-reverse-proxies-examples-ex2}}.

 However, it considers a reverse-proxy that stands in for only the whole group of servers, but not for each individual server Sx.
+Therefore, it is possible for the client C to reach the servers directly.

 The final exchange between C and S1 occurs with CoAP over UDP.